In the prior Describe the Argument lesson we had to identify an argument’s structure. Now we are focusing on a specific argument part and it’s Role.

 b.
 Claims that the author intends to refute.

-- Try to get a handle on logical reasoning terminology (deductive reasoning, inductive reasoning, premises, and conclusions) because they’ll be in the answer choices.
+- Try to get a handle on critical reasoning terminology (deductive reasoning, inductive reasoning, premises, and conclusions) because they’ll be in the answer choices.
 We wouldn’t burden our dear students with such heavy and intimidating terms if it weren’t absolutely necessary to know these terms down for test day.

 - It helps to diagram these questions so that you can visualize the argument structure.
 You can look for keywords that signal premises and conclusions (but don’t over-rely on them).